simplycycling/arch_linux_setup/README.md

     xrandr --output DP-2 --scale 1.25x1.25

-The above gave me exactly what I needed on my laptop.
+The above gave me exactly what I needed on my laptop (late 2013 Macbook Pro Retina, 11,3).
 If you need this for external monitors, it looks like it's not much more complex than what I've done here - go read the wiki!
   If you have mouse or trackpad issues - read the wiki.

 Just read the wiki.
 Collective knowledge is almost always smarter than any one of us.